Your cookie preferences

 Invoice finance - Often used to help with cashflow, this is when you use your unpaid invoices as security for funding.
 A lender may buy your invoices for a percentage of their total value or it can work more like an overdraft.

-Business start-up loans
+Business start up loans

 Every business needs money to get off the ground, but it can be difficult to find funding when you’re a start-up, as lenders have no way of knowing how your business handles credit or even if it’s viable.
+Many providers offer startup loans that are specifically for businesses under three years old.
+The application process can be difficult - so it's helpful to have as much information about you and your business, including a detailed business plan, before starting an application.

 How to choose a business loan?

 Choosing a business loan is an important decision that requires careful consideration of various factors.
-Here are some steps to help you choose the right business loan:

 Identify your business' needs: Determine why you need the loan and how much capital is required.
 Consider the purpose of the loan, whether it's for working capital, expansion, equipment purchase, or other business needs.